Best Low-Cost AI Robo-Advisor Alternatives in 2026

 What is the difference between a robo-advisor and Walnut?

 A robo-advisor manages a portfolio for you and typically charges a percentage of assets to do it.
-Walnut is not a managed robo: it is an AI investing assistant that connects the broker you already own (read-only by default), lets you ask about your real holdings in plain language, and helps you build thematic baskets you approve.
+Walnut is not a managed robo: it is an AI investing assistant that connects the broker you already own (read-only by default), lets you ask about your real holdings in plain language, and helps you build thematic portfolios you approve.
 You keep control and your own broker, and there is no percentage-of-assets fee.
 Walnut is not an investment adviser.

 Are low-cost robo-advisor alternatives worth it?